cosineblast/from_thin_air/README.md

 # `from thin_air` challenge

-This is a small challenge intended to teach you on how to adapting existing algorithms into new ones.
+This is a small challenge intended to teach you on how to adapt existing algorithms into new ones.

 The main goal is to exercise the programmer's ability to answer the following question: